tb1402/youtube_search/README.md

 To avoid using the API, this uses the form on the youtube homepage and scrapes the resulting page.

+## Changes in this fork

+Every results now contains a field "official_artist".
+If the value is true, the video was uploaded to an official artist channel or a YouTube channel with the name "<Artist Name> - Topic".

 ## Example Usage

 For a basic search (and all of the current functionality), you can use the search tool as follows: